 At its most basic, a BlinkUp fixture is simply an imp and an LED.
 Adding a button allows an operator to trigger factory BlinkUp.
 This short guide shows how to use any imp breakout board as a BlinkUp fixture.
 Fixtures can be constructed from any equivalent hardware based on an imp003 and up, but you may need to change the pin settings in the function configureFactoryFixture() in the code listed below.
 This example is based on the imp004m Breakout Board.

 Connect your imp004m Breakout Board to the following circuit:

 Connect the BlinkUp fixture to power via Mini USB.

-If you are making use of impCentral’s factory test environment, Test Zone — this is the recommended procedure — then you will need to add the BlinkUp fixture to a Test Factory Device Group.
+If you are making use of impCentral’s factory test environment, the Test Zone, you will need to add the BlinkUp fixture to a Test Fixture Device Group.
 You can learn how to do so here.

-If you are going straight to production, you should instead follow the steps for a Factory Device Group, outlined here.
+If you are going straight to production, you should instead follow the steps for a Fixture Device Group, outlined here.

-Align the photosensor integrated into your DUT with the fixture’s LED and press the button to initiate the factory BlinkUp.
-The target device receives the BlinkUp data, then uses it to connect to the programmed WIFi network, and to download and run the same factory firmware that is running on the BlinkUp fixture.
+Align the DUT’s photosensor with the fixture’s LED, and press the button to initiate factory BlinkUp.
+The DUT receives the BlinkUp data, then uses it to connect to the factory network, then to the Electric Imp impCloud™, from which it will fetch its assigned firmware.